solidato/dapp/README.md

 - Create a new file inside the `./lib/graphql/subgraph/queries/` folder
 - Copy the way other queries are structured to be able to generate TS types
 - When the query is ready or after each update remember to run `pnpm codegen:subgraph`

+If the schema on https://api.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere is not working - as the server is down - try with https://api2.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere.
+You can find in `./codegen-subgraph.ts`